apache/fluo/README.md

 ----------------

 The following instructions command show a rough outline of how to get Accismus installed and running on a single node.
+These instructions assume an Accumulo 1.6 instance is already running.

 You will need observers to run.
 You can use the [jinex][7] examples observers.
 [Jinex][7] is a probably a bit too complicated for a starting example, will